 Guide to Working With a Truck Accident Lawyer in Detroit

-A truck accident can result in severe personal injuries and vehicle damage.
-Commercial trucks are larger, faster, and heavier than most passenger vehicles.
-If a trucking company, truck driver’s or manufacturers’ negligence resulted in your accident, you might have grounds for a lawsuit.
+A Detroit truck accident can result in severe personal injuries and vehicle damage.
+Commercial semi-trucks are larger, faster, and heavier than most passenger vehicles.
+If a trucking company, truck driver’s or manufacturers’ negligence resulted in life-changing injuries, you might have grounds for a truck accident lawsuit.

 Why is a Trucking Accident Different from a Car Accident?

-Many people consider all motor vehicle accident cases to be the same because of the Michigan no-fault rules and filing requirements.
-There are, however, important differences between truck accidents and other kinds of vehicle accident cases in Michigan.
+Many people consider all motor vehicle crashes the same because of the Michigan no-fault rules and filing requirements.
+There are, however, significant differences between truck crashes and other kinds of motor vehicle accidents in Michigan.